-line 22 the adjoint a1_y is not incremented but assigned.
+In line 10, variable y is stored onto the stack because it is overwritten in each iteration although needed in line 21.
+Hence, we restore the value of y in line 20.
+For the same reason we store and restore the value of i in line 11 and 19.
+The reverse section consist of a loop that processes the control flow stack CS.
+The basic block identifiers are restored from the stack and depending on the value, the corresponding adjoint basic block is executed.
+For example, the sequence given in (11) as content in the CS stack leads to a n-times evaluation of the adjoint basic block one and afterward one evaluation of the adjoint basic block zero.
+The basic block one in line 9 to 11 has the corresponding adjoint basic block in line 19 to 22.
+In contrast to (7), in line 22 the adjoint a1_y is not incremented but assigned.
 This is due to the fact that y is on both hand sides of the original assignment in line 10.
 This brings an aliasing effect into play.
 This effect can be avoided with help of intermediate variables; making this code difficult to read.
 For that reason we show the adjoint assignment without intermediate variables. dcc generates adjoint assignments with intermediate variables and incrementation of the lefthand side as shown in (7).
 The dcc-generated code and the one shown here are semantically equivalent.
 To accumulate the gradient using the function a1_f, we again have to write a driver, presented in Listing 5.
 It is sufficient to initialize the adjoint variable a1_y and call the adjoint function a1_f only once to get the whole gradient (line 2), illustrating the reduced runtime complexity of the adjoint mode.

-'''

-1 a1_y=1;

-2 a1_f(n, x, a1_x, y, a1_y);
+$a1_y=1;$ 1 a1_f(n, x, a1_x, y, a1_y); 2 for(int $j=0; \overline{j} < n; \overline{j} + +$) gradient[j]=a1_x[j];

-3 for(int j=0; j<n;j++)

-4 gradient[j]=a1_x[j];

-'''